runze1223/FBM-S/README.md

-# A Time-Frequency Learning Framework for Time Series Forecasting by Applying Fourier Basis Functions
+# Fourier Basis Mapping: A Time-Frequency Learning Framework for Time Series Forecasting

 This is the expanding work from the original paper "Rethinking Fourier Transform from A Basis Functions Perspective for Long-term Time Series Forecasting."
 (NeurIPS 2024) to a journal.
 ### This is the offical implementation of FBM-S model.